uyiromo/uyiromo.github.io/profile.md

 - He received B.E and M.E from Waseda University in 2019 and 2020, respectively.
 - My research topics are **RISC-V**, **NVMM (Non-Volatle Main Memory)**, **TEE (Trusted Execution Environment)**, **MPE (Memory Protection Engine based on Integrity Tree)**
 - My interests are in cloud computing, virtualization, compilers, infrastructures (low-layer technologies).
-- **Creating new frameworks or libraries are attracts me more than only using them**

 <br clear="all">